Cooperative Education (Co-op)

 International students

-When your registration is complete you will receive a confirmation email with a link to the Curricular Practical Training (CPT) application.
-IPS will process the application and issue your I-20 work authorization document by email.
-You will not receive a hard copy of your I-20; the email is official.
-You must have your I-20 before you begin work.
+You must complete all of the steps above and be registered for the Co-op course before you can request an I-20 for Curricular Practical Training (CPT).
+When your registration is complete you will receive a confirmation email with a link to the CPT I-20 request form.
+IPS will process the application and issue your CPT I-20 work authorization document by email.
+You will not receive a hard copy of your CPT I-20; the email is official.
+You must have your CPT I-20 before you begin work.
 If you have any questions about your I-20, please contact IPS.
 Please note that the I-20 email will come from opt@mtu.edu and often goes to the spam folder.
 If you have not received your I-20 a week after submitting your CPT form, please check your spam folder before contacting IPS.

 Co-op Dates